GiacomoEttoreRocco/giacomoettorerocco.com/content/about.md

 I was born in Udine, Friuli Venezia Giulia, Italy!
 On April 29, 1995.

 ![Giacomo Ettore Rocco](/GER2.jpeg)
-*Photo taken during my walk along the Magna Via Francigena in Agrigento*
+*Photo taken during my walk along the Magna Via Francigena in Sicilia, here I was in Agrigento*

 I'm a data scientist with strong analytical and problem-solving skills developed in data-intensive environments.
 I specialize in machine learning and data visualization to support data-driven decision-making.